|

 two million dollars.
 Financially, it made no sense.
 But

 I felt I had to let the congregation make the decision.
+We gave tours of both the beautiful rental facility

 and the forty-five acres in Wilsonville.
 We had a core